- Homosexuality

 History

-Same-sex marriage in Kazakhstan is unrecognized.
+Same-sex marriage in Kazakhstan is banned.

-Censorship of LGBT Issues in Kazakhstan is state-enforced.
+Censorship of LGBT issues in Kazakhstan is state-enforced.

 Right to change legal gender in Kazakhstan is legal, but requires surgery.